 Attending college is not a right.
 It’s valuable, but expensive.
 We don’t believe kids should just assume they get to attend the school of their dreams.
 Only paying half makes students realize that college costs a fortune.
 It will be the most expensive decision that they have made in their lives up to that point.
 The financial pain students feel as a result of paying half their college bills will help them in a few ways.

 2. It Will Make Your Kid Think Before Making Major Decisions

-College students who pay for half of their education will have to face some hard truths.
+College students who pay for half of their tuition will have to face some hard truths.

 When you’re paying for half of your college education, you start to realize you need to think a bit more seriously about your decisions.
 At least I did.

 Students will ask themselves difficult but important questions about their schooling.
 For example, should I attend an out-of-state school or an in-state school to save money?
 Should I work over the summer or during school to help cover some of my bills?
 Should I take out student loans to pay for college?
 If so, which loans should I take out?
 Should I apply for scholarships to help offset my college costs?

 While some students aren’t mature enough to answer these questions, parents can help their kids explore their options.
 If your child is willing to listen, you can even share some financial wisdom.

 Personally, I chose an in-state school to save money on my half of the expenses.
 I worked during the summer and during a couple of semesters to offset some of my costs and avoid student loan debt.

 I even applied for several scholarships and won thousands of dollars to help pay for my education.
-If my parents were paying for college in full, I doubt I wouldn’t have tried as hard to keep my costs down.
+If my parents were paying for college tuition (and other expenses) in full, I doubt I wouldn't have tried as hard to keep my costs down.
 I hope my son also considers these options to help pay for his education.